Please click on each sub-heading for info.

 Collecting your child during the day for appointments

-If you have arranged to collect your child from the school for an appointment during the school day, they will meet you in the reception area.
-If you need to pick up your child unexpectedly, again come to reception first and our office staff will assist you.
+If you have arranged to collect your child from the school for an appointment during the school day, please come to reception first and our office staff will assist you with signing them out.

-An after school care programme is provided by the YMCA.
+An Out of School care programme is provided by Journey Kids.

 Our school falls under the Fairfield Community Dental Clinic located at Kensington Place in Fairfield.
 You will be sent an appointment time for your child when a check up is due.
 If you have any concerns with regard to your child's teeth please ring 0800 TALK TEETH (0800 825 583)